Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 Even power users typically spend $10-20/month.
 Consumer apps would limit you WAY before you hit this usage.
 You'd be constantly hitting artificial message limits.

-With API access, no limits.
-You just pay for what you use.
-And if you're worried, you can set spending limits in both OpenAI and Anthropic's dashboards.
+With API access, you pay for what you use.
+And if you're worried about runaway costs, you can set spending limits in OpenAI, Anthropic, and Google AI Studio's dashboards.

 The Real Reason Consumer Apps Exist

-OpenAI and Anthropic make WAY more money from subscriptions than from API usage.
+AI providers make WAY more money from subscriptions than from API usage.

 The entire consumer app model is designed to extract maximum revenue while giving minimum access.
 They're not trying to give you the best AI experience.
 They're trying to maximize ARPU (average revenue per user).